-MyRouteOnline vs. the Circuit Route Planner for Individual Drivers
+MyRouteOnline vs. Circuit Route Planner for individual drivers

-One of the differences between MyRouteOnline and the Circuit Route Planner is the pricing.
+One of the differences between MyRouteOnline and Circuit Route Planner is the pricing.

-With Circuit, you pay $20 a month, and you can optimize as many routes as you want (with up to 500 stops per route).
-But with MyRouteOnline, you’re paying for what they call “address credits” — every unique address costs 1 credit.
+With Circuit, you pay $20 a month to optimize as many routes as you want (with unlimited stops per route).

 Here’s the breakdown: